fnichol/guard_boilerplate/README.md

     ./script/guard

-LiveReload needs to refresh an `http://` URL (rather than a `file://`), so there is a basic web server script that will share your current working directory by default on port 3000.
-To start it, open another shell, change into your project directory and run the script:
+LiveReload needs to refresh an `http://` URL (rather than a `file://`), so an embedded HTTP server will fire up by default on port 3000 thanks to [Guard::WEBrick](https://github.com/fnichol/guard-webrick).
-    cd guard_boilerplate
-    ./script/server

-If you need a custom listen port, just supply that as an argument:

-    ./script/server 8080

 Finally, if you're sitting there with your browser page open, don't forget to activate the LiveReload extension.
 Otherwise, it's going to get pretty darn boring.
 Good luck!